Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Introduction

-\paragraph{Differential Lyapunov equations.} Many numerical methods have been suggested for solving large-scale differential Lyapunov equations~\eqref{eq:LDE}, e.g.\ BDF and Rosenbrock methods~\citep{BennerMena2016,Mena07}, projection methods~\citep{KoskelaMena2020,BehrBennerHeiland2019,KirstenSimoncini2020}, exponential integrators~\citep{LiZhangLiu2021}, splitting schemes~\citep{OstermannPiazzolaWalach2019,Stillfjord2015,Stillfjord2018}, and numerical quadrature~\citep{Stillfjord2015,Stillfjord2018}.
+\paragraph{Large-scale Lyapunov equations} Many numerical methods have been suggested for solving large-scale differential Lyapunov equations~\eqref{eq:LDE}, e.g.\ BDF and Rosenbrock methods~\cite{BennerMena2016,Mena07}, projection methods~\cite{KoskelaMena2020,BehrBennerHeiland2019,KirstenSimoncini2020}, exponential integrators~\cite{LiZhangLiu2021}, splitting schemes~\cite{OstermannPiazzolaWalach2019,Stillfjord2015,Stillfjord2018}, and numerical quadrature~\cite{Stillfjord2015,Stillfjord2018}.
 Most of these methods are designed for differential Riccati equations, but they reduce to methods for Lyapunov equations by setting the nonlinear term to zero.
-The focus in all these works has been on low-rank solutions $G(A,B) = U^* U$, where $U^* \in \R^{n \times r}$ with $r \ll n$ and large $n$ where even storing the solution $G(A,B)$ might be problematic.
+The focus in all these works has been on low-rank approximations $G(A,B) \approx U^* U$, where $U^* \in \R^{n \times r}$ with $r \ll n$ and large $n$.
 With the exception of the Krylov methods, these methods lack rigorous error analyses.
 In practice, they typically produce approximations with errors in the range $[10^{-3}, 10^{-12}]$.
-This is in contrast to the present interest, which is to obtain approximations to full-rank upper triangular Cholesky factors $U \in \R^{n \times n}$, for $n$ moderately small, which are fully accurate in double precision arithmetic.
+This is in contrast to the present interest, which is to obtain full-rank upper triangular Cholesky factors $U \in \R^{n \times n}$, for $n$ moderately small, which are fully accurate in finite precision arithmetic.

-\paragraph{Algebraic Lyapunov equations.} When $A$ is Hurwitz, the controllability Gramian over the interval $[0, t]$ tends to the solution of a the algebraic Lyapunov equation as $t \to \infty$, namely

-For such equations, there is a similarly wide spread of numerical methods.
-For an overview of the currently popular large-scale situation, see the surveys by~\citet{BennerSaak2013,Simoncini2016}.
-Most notable is, perhaps, the commonly used LRCF-ADI method~\citep{BennerLiPenzl2008,LiWhite2002}.
-However, also here the focus is on low-rank factorizations with $U^* \in \R^{n \times r}$, and while the error analyses are more mature than for the differential case they are generally not sharp.

-The method of choice for small-scale algebraic Lyapunov equations still seems to be the method developed by~\cite{Hammarling1982}.
-It is a modification of the Bartels-Stewart method~\citep{BartelsStewart1972} based on Schur factorization, and directly computes the Cholesky factors of the solution.
-However, to the authors knowledge, there is no extension to the case of differential Lyapunov equations.
+The low-rank approach has also been used for large-scale algebraic Lyapunov equations, and the representation~\eqref{eq:ale} was used by e.g.\ K\"{u}rschner~\cite{Kuerschner2018} to compute finite horizon Gramians.
+For an overview of the wide spread of methods, see the surveys~\cite{BennerSaak2013,Simoncini2016}.
+Most notable is, perhaps, the commonly used LRCF-ADI method~\cite{BennerLiPenzl2008,LiWhite2002}.